 Water is essential for growing food.
-To water their crops, most farmers around the world use recycled water or rainfall; but a significant proportion of farms also use water from lakes, rivers, reservoirs, and groundwater.
+To water their crops, most farmers around the world use recycled water or rainfall, but a significant proportion of farms also use water from lakes, rivers, reservoirs, and groundwater.
 Globally, agriculture accounts for 85% of all water use, which puts a strain on our planet’s limited supply of fresh and groundwater.

-Groundwater: water held in the soil or under rocks
+Groundwater: water held in the soil or under rocks in reservoirs

 Nuts Versus Seeds

-If you are ever choosing between nuts and seeds for a boost of protein, you’re making a choice about water, not just between two plant-based foods.
+If you are ever choosing between nuts and seeds for a boost of protein, you’re making a choice about water, not just choosing between two plant-based foods.

 Tree nuts like almonds, pistachios, walnuts, and cashews are actually some of the most water-intensive crops grown today.
 Seeds, though usually grouped together with nuts in dietary recommendations, have a much lower water footprint and impact on our environment.

 One study that averaged the global water use of various crops found that pumpkins, squash, and watermelons require roughly 20 to 90 times less water to grow than tree nuts (excluding rainwater).
 The water used to grow squash and melons produces both edible flesh and edible seeds.
 It’s a two-for-one deal.
 For tree nuts, the water is only used to grow the nuts.